Where Was 'Sirens' Filmed? All About the Long Island Locations Transformed Into Port Haven

 Where was the Kell estate filmed in 'Sirens'?

 To depict the cliffside Kell estate and wildlife sanctuary, Sirens found a real-life preserve located at the tip of the Lloyd Harbor peninsula.
 All of the gorgeous beach and woodland scenes were filmed at Caumsett State Historic Park Preserve.
-Per the property's website, the 1750-acre locale was purchased by investment banker Marshall Field III in 1921 to become a combined home, country club, and hunting preserve.
+According to the property's website, the 1750-acre locale was purchased by investment banker Marshall Field III in 1921 to become a combined home, country club, and hunting preserve.
 New York State acquired the land in 1961, and today the state park is a destination for hiking, bird watching, nature photography, fishing, and guided tours.

 Michaela (Julianne Moore) feeds one of her birds.

 For Peter and Michaela's mansion, dubbed the "Cliff House," the show found a private home in nearby Northport.
-Production designer John Paino, who previously worked on Big Little Lies, told Elle Decor that the home they found "wasn’t as large as we needed, and we built heavily, but it already had an incredible cliff."
+Production designer John Paino, who previously worked on Big Little Lies, told Elle Decor that the house they found "wasn’t as large as we needed, and we built heavily, but it already had an incredible cliff."
 To achieve the scale they needed, production built extensions, adding pergolas and a turret, as well as the massive anchor in the front yard.

 "We brought it up to what [creator] Molly [Smith Metzler] said was an 'oligarch-like house,'" Paino explained.
 To cultivate an "eerie feeling" for the home, per the outlet, the designer and his team "brought in the most expensive kitchen appliances, curated suffocatingly organized closets, and designed overly manicured gardens to create a sense of perfectionism that bordered on overbearing.